William Dolley Tipton

-Lieutenant (later Colonel) William Dolley Tipton (sometimes erroneously referred to as William Duncan Tipton) began his military career as a World War I Sopwith Camel pilot.
+William Dolley Tipton (sometimes erroneously referred to as William Duncan Tipton) began his military career as a World War I Sopwith Camel pilot.
 The U.S. Air Force officially credits him with four aerial victories during the war, although other sources claim he had five, and thus was a flying ace.
 He was one of the founding officers of what would become the Maryland Air National Guard.
 As a member of the Maryland National Guard, he was mobilized during World War II.
 He rose to the rank of colonel during the war.
-He died on December 12, 1945 in an aircraft accident.
+He died on December 12, 1945, in an aircraft accident.
 Tipton Airport (formerly Tipton Army Airfield) in Anne Arundel County, Maryland, is named in his honor.

 World War I

 Tipton joined the U.S. Army Air Service on June 5, 1917, as a flying cadet.
 He was commissioned on March 9, 1918, and was one of the American pilots forwarded to the Royal Flying Corps for advanced training and combat seasoning.